davidhampgonsalves/Life-Dashboard/README.md

 The project uses a serverless backend to collate data from external services and on the Kindle itself [Rust](https://www.rust-lang.org/) code (cross compiled via docker) fetches and typesets the data into an image.

 I built a stand rather then a more standard frame because the e-reader functionality of the Kindle is still present and can be used without modification.
 I also thought it was important to avoid obscuring the original device and celebrate its reuse.

+More details can be found on my [blog](https://www.davidhampgonsalves.com/life-dashboard/).

 # Setup